-Once you’ve settled into what type of RV you need, you’ll need to work out your budget and financing.
+Once you’ve settled into what type of RV you need, you’ll have to work out your budget and financing.
 Most RV dealers offer to finance through a variety of lenders.
 You can also take out a vehicle loan from your bank or a third party to help finance it.

 Depending on your credit score, how much you’re willing to put down for a down payment and other factors, financing may be easier said than done.

 If you can finance through your dealer, you’ll get interest rates closest to what your bank would offer with good credit.
 If you finance through a third-party lender, you’ll often pay a higher interest rate.
 It’s important to make sure you can afford the monthly payments on an RV or trailer, along with looking to pay it off early whenever possible.

 What You Should Know About Buying New